zahern/MetaCount/README.rst

             'test_percentage': 0.2, # used in multi-objective optimisation only.
 Saves 20% of data for testing.
             'val_percenetage:': 0.2, # Saves 20% of data for testing.
             'test_complexity': 6, # Complexity level for testing (6 tests all) or a list to consider potential differences in complexity
-            'instance_number': 'name', # used for creeating a named folder where your models are saved into from the directory
+            'instance_name': 'name', # used for creeting a named folder where your models are saved into from the directory 'distribution': ['Normal', 'LnNormal', 'Triangular', 'Uniform'],
-            'distribution': ['Normal', 'LnNormal', 'Triangular', 'Uniform'],
+            'model_types': [[0,1]],  # or equivalently ['POS', 'NB']
-            'Model': [0,1],  # or equivalently ['POS', 'NB'] 'transformations': ['no', 'sqrt', 'archsinh'],
+            'transformations': ['no', 'sqrt', 'archsinh'],
             'method_ll': 'BFGS_2',
             '_max_time': 10